Brand Names: Tabloid

 What is thioguanine (Tabloid)?

-Thioguanine is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Thioguanine is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Thioguanine is used to treat certain types of leukemia.
 Thioguanine is sometimes given with other cancer medications.